Olaparib in Treating Patients with High-Risk, Biochemically-Recurrent Prostate Cancer Who Have Undergone Surgery

 I. To estimate PSA50 response in “biomarker positive” patients, based upon FoundationOne tissue-based mutations in the pre-specified gene list (ATM, BARD1, BRCA1, BRCA2, BRIP1, CDK12, CHEK1, CHEK2, FANCL, PALB2, PPP2R2A, RAD51B, RAD51C, RAD51D, or other deoxyribonucleic acid [DNA] repair genes).
 (If an enriched population is not accrued)

 II.
 To estimate PSA50 response in “biomarker negative” patients, based upon tissue-based mutations in the pre-specified gene list.
 (If an enriched population is not accrued)

 III.
-To estimate PSA50 response rate for patients with and without a mutation on the pre-specified list, based upon plasma cell-free DNA analysis using the pre-specified gene list.
+To estimate PSA50 response rate for patients with and without a mutation on the pre-specified list, based upon plasma cell-free deoxyribonucleic acid (DNA) analysis using the pre-specified gene list.